scipy/scipy_doctest/README.md

 See [More fine-grained control](#more-fine-grained-control) section for details on how to customize the behavior.

-**NOTE** Currently, `pytest --doctest-modules` only collects doctests and skips 'regular' unit tests.
-This differs from the vanilla `pytest` behavior, which collects both doctests and unit tests.
+**NOTE** In versions 1.x, `pytest --doctest-modules` was only collecting doctests, and skipped 'regular' unit tests.
+This differed from the vanilla `pytest` behavior, which collects both doctests and unit tests.

-The behavior will change in a future version: `scipy-doctest==2.0` **will change the default** to align with the vanilla `pytest`.
+The behavior was changed in version 2.0: from `scipy-doctest==2.0` the default is changed to align with the vanilla `pytest`.

-To retain the current behavior, use the `--doctest-only-doctests` CLI option:
+To retain the previous behavior and skip 'regular' unit tests, use the `--doctest-only-doctests` CLI option:

 ```
-$ pytest --doctest-modules --doctest-only-doctests
+$ pytest --doctest-modules --doctest-only-doctests=true
 ```

-is unambiguous and will behave identically in the current version 1.8 and upcoming versions of `scipy-doctest`.

 ### Basic usage